 Most premature babies have normal language development, although it’s frequently delayed.
 As in other development areas, small or very premature babies are more likely to present language difficulties.
 These children may also have greater problems at school, as they have trouble expressing themselves and understanding what they are told.

-The good news is that you can help your little one to develop his language skills by promoting an environment where there are many talking and listening experiences at home.
-Reading and singing with your son will also be very helpful.
+The good news is that you can help your little one to develop their language skills by promoting an environment where there are many talking and listening experiences at home.
+Reading and singing with your child will also be very helpful.

 It’s important to be attentive since delays in language development can be a sign of cognitive or hearing impairments.
 Contact your child’s pediatrician or health professional if you have any concerns.